python/cpython/Doc/library/interpreters.rst

 --------------

-This module provides tools for working with sub-interpreters, such as creating them, running code in them, or sending data between them.
-It is a wrapper around the low- level :mod:`_interpreters` module.
+This module provides highlevel tools for working with sub-interpreters, such as creating them, running code in them, or sending data between them.
+It is a wrapper around the low-level :mod:`_interpreters` module.

 .. versionchanged:: added in 3.9